Twilio is used for SMS operator notifications, phone number collection for compliance, and 1-confirmation redemptions on cash-out transactions.

 ⚠️ IMPORTANT: Enable Geo Permissions for any and all countries you expect your customers' numbers to be primarily from.
 This allows SMS messages to be sent to them.

 Phone numbers in countries that are unchecked will not be able to receive confirmation codes.

 To get there, you'll need to select 'Messaging' on the left menu, click 'Settings', and then click 'Geo permissions'.

 Within Twilio's 'General Settings', copy down the 'Account SID' and 'Auth Token' from the 'LIVE Credentials' box (not the 'TEST Credentials').

 Enter the credentials in the Twilio panel of the admin under 'Settings > 3rd Party Services' panel.

-The From number (Twilio number) is the phone number you purchased from Twilio.
+- The Twilio number is the phone number you purchased from Twilio.

-The To number (Notifications number), is your personal number for when/if you enable SMS notification.
+- The Notifications number, is your personal number for when/if you enable SMS notifications.

 ⚠️ NOTE: Both fields must be filled in, and in international format (+), followed by the country code (+00), followed by the number.